 Employee burnout and stress have been significant factors over the last year.
 Employees in these industries have been especially hard hit.
 Hiring freezes and layoffs have been hard to reverse at many companies, leading to more work for fewer employees.
 And in other situations, burnout is high because remote work has made employees feel they’re always on the clock.

 In addition to seeing waning loyalty in the survey feedback, many employees in these industries also note they are less willing to recommend their company to others as a great place to work.

 “Employees are at the point where they can reflect on their company’s response to COVID-19 and are judging those actions in hindsight.
 The worst of the pandemic may be behind us.
 But the actions taken by employers have left some employees questioning their loyalty and also their career choice.”
 Doug Claffey, Energage Founder & Chief Strategy Officer

 “Organizations should resist the urge to overanalyze declines in employee engagement and instead focus on improvement going forward,” said Claffey.
-There are plenty of challenges and opportunities ahead that will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”
+Many challenges and opportunities will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”

 Five employee retention best practices

 - Prioritize your employee retention best practices and make sure you’ve got support from senior leadership.

 - Determine why employees choose to stay.
 Use a reliable, third-party employee engagement survey to give employees a voice.
 And then listen to them.
 Really listen.

 - Know what really matters to employees.
 Listen to the feedback employees offer through the engagement survey.
 Use those insights to identify what’s going well and encourage those things.
 Uncover where there’s room for improvement and then go after it.